Overview of the Program

 Program regulations of some categories permit the entry of the participant's dependents under the J-2 visa at the sponsor's discretion.
 Dependents are defined as the participant's spouse and minor unmarried children -- unmarried children under the age 21.
 Participants should contact their sponsors for additional information and to determine if their dependents may accompany them to the United States for the duration of their programs.

-Auburn Montgomery’s exchange visitor program is to provide courses of study, lecturing, research and development opportunities in the various fields of instruction and research conducted by AUM for qualified foreign students, professors, research scholars, short-term scholars and specialists to promote the general interest of international educational and cultural exchange.
+AUM’s exchange visitor program is to provide courses of study, lecturing, research, and development opportunities in the various fields of instruction and research conducted by AUM for qualified foreign students, professors, research scholars, short-term scholars and specialists to promote the general interest of international educational and cultural exchange.
 To qualify for J-1 Exchange Visitor status, an applicant must be:

 This category provides foreign students the opportunity to study at AUM.
 Students may participate in degree and non-degree programs.
 Foreign students are eligible to participate in this category if at any time during their college studies in the U.S. they or their program is financed directly or indirectly by the U.S. government, the government of their home country, or an international organization of which the U.S. is a member by treaty or statute, or if they are supported substantially by funding from any source other than personal or family funds.
 Students are also eligible if their program is carried out pursuant to an agreement between the U.S. government and a foreign government, or pursuant to written agreement between American and foreign educational institutions, an American educational institution and a foreign government, or a state or local government in the U.S. and a foreign government.